Back to Silas S. Brown's home page

 What you can do now: As soon as you start even thinking about sponsoring an immigrant, switch all your accounts back to paper statements, even if it's environmentally bad and puts you at risk of mail theft.
 Since large-print and Braille statements are not normally accepted as genuine, make sure you get normal print versions as well (or instead).
 Also make sure statements are monthly (switch accounts if necessary, but this is probably best avoided if an application is less than 6 months away, and use correct transfer procedure for ISAs).

 It's also a good idea to move utility bills back to paper and add the other party's name to your own, so they can be used when you get as far as introducing them to a UK bank, and for providing evidence of residence during visa renewal.Savings requirement: At each stage of the 5½-year game, I need to prove that I'm either receiving disability benefits or meet a certain financial requirement on either income or savings.
 My DLA had been under threat since 2013 by the DWP's gradual move to PIP, which was said to have a goal of throwing out 30% of existing claimants (and as I was managing well enough to be on the lower rate, I thought I'd be in that 30%)---well as it turned out, they did transfer me to PIP in late 2019 and set a 10-year review date, so we could have used disability benefits to apply for financial-requirement exemptions the whole time.
 But we couldn't have known in advance that I wasn't going to be in the 30%, so I had to assume we'd need to pass other criteria.
-And as high-paying jobs that are guaranteed for 5 years are hard to come by, the only way I could be sure was to save up enough cash in advance---63k in 2015, and who knows how often they'll increase this threshold---and not touch it for 5 years.
+And as high-paying jobs that are guaranteed for 5 years are hard to come by, the only way I could be sure was to save up enough cash in advance---63k in 2015---and not touch it for 5 years.
 I had managed to accumulate enough funds before 2015 by working part-time writing software for small startups---jobs that inevitably didn't last, but paid well for a time---although I also had to be less generous to charities.
 I know of some who don't have savings because they spent them on a house---bad mistake if property value doesn't count toward the visa assessment---and others who obtained high-paying jobs and used that income without savings, which means if they lose the job they might have to leave the country to keep their marriage intact.
 I figured that over a 5-year period I'd rather rely on an FSCS-backed bank than a job, but I still had to hope I won't be proved wrong by either an FSCS failure or another rule-change within the 5-year period.
-At least stipulated financial thresholds are more predictable than the pre-2012 arrangement of letting the individual immigration officer judge---apparently some of them did things like denying anyone whose job was not full-time, thereby making it difficult for those of us who take time out for voluntary work.
+At least stipulated financial thresholds are more predictable than the pre-2012 arrangement (later reinstated in a 10-year route) of letting the individual immigration officer judge---apparently some of them did things like denying anyone whose job was not full-time, thereby making it difficult for those of us who take time out for voluntary work.

 - We try to make arrangements for at least some of her family to extend their trip, as well as sending better screenshots to the Manila office.
 The week has taken its toll on my immune system and I'm coming down with something.